marian-nmt/marian-examples/README.md

 More information on https://marian-nmt.github.io

 List of examples:
+* `translating-amun` -- examples for translating with Amun
 * `training-basics` -- the complete example for training a WMT16-scale model
 * `transformer` -- scripts for training the transformer model